EddyTheCo/Shimmerpp/_tabs/about.md

 - Explain as much as you can.

-- Make sure to acknowledge your work, idea ...
+- Make sure to acknowledge your work, ideas.

 ### Main Components